top of page

 Expected Results Column

-This is optional text description of what is expected when the step is executed in a LoadRunner test.
-The Process Raw operation includes it in the script as documentation (refer to the script illustration above).
+This is optional text describing what is expected when the step is executed in a LoadRunner test.
+The Process Raw operation includes it in the script as documentation.

 Think Time Column